-In the event someone tells you that they have survived rape, sexual assault or another form of sexualized violence, it is important to remember that you can be a link in the healing process and an effective ally to the survivor without assuming full responsibility for every step of the recovery process.
+In the event that someone tells you that they have survived rape, sexual assault or another form of sexualized violence, it is important to remember that you can be a link in the healing process and an effective ally to the survivor without assuming full responsibility for every step of the recovery process.

+Campus Security Authorities (CSAs) are defined by UNO as officials who have "significant responsibility for student and campus activities [as well as]...the authority and the duty to take action...on behalf of the institution."
 CSAs are required by UNO policy to abide by certain guidelines when responding to a report of sexual assault.
 This checklist is designed to help CSAs follow the University Protocol for responding to reports of sexual assault.
-In the event that a student, colleague, or other member of the campus community discloses to you as having survived a sexual assault, you can print this checklist and share the information with the survivor as you cover these steps together.
+In the event a student, colleague, or other member of the campus community discloses to you having survived a sexual assault, print this checklist and share the information with the survivor as you cover these steps together.
 The Campus Security Authority Checklist for responding to a report of sexual assault:

-Do your best to ensure that the student knows that you are a mandated reporter before they disclose an incident that you must report.
-Explain that you are a Campus Security Authority (CSA) and you are required to make an anonymous report of the sexual assault.
-Explain that you will report only the general date and location of the incident of sexual assault to the UNO Department of Public Safety for statistical records.
-This report will not include any personal information of the survivor.

-Assure the survivor that you will protect their anonymity if the survivor wishes to remain anonymous.

-Ask the student survivor if they would like to also report the incident to:

-- The Office of Student Accountability and Disability Services (280-7327, Library, Rm 126E). - UNO Department of Public Safety and/or New Orleans Police Department. - If a faculty or staff member is the reported perpetrator, the incident is reported to Human Resource Management. - Offer assistance/support in making reports if the victim requests such.

-Ask the student if they need medical attention

-- UNO's Student Health Services (UC 238) offers medical support and STD/pregnancy testing - University Hospital is the only hospital in New Orleans certified to conduct a SANE exam for evidence preservation.
+- Do your best to ensure that the student knows that you are a mandated reporter before they disclose an incident that you must report -Explain that you are a Campus Security Authority (CSA) and you are required to make an anonymous report of the sexual assault.
+Explain that you will report only the general date and location of the incident of sexual assault to the UNO Police Department for statistical records.
+This report will not include any personal information of the survivor. - Assure the survivor that you will protect his/her anonymity if the survivor wishes to remain anonymous. - Ask the student survivor if they would like to also report the incident to: - The Office of Student Accountability and Disability Services (280-7327, Library, Rm 126E). - UNO Department of Public Safety and/or New Orleans Police Department. - If a faculty or staff member is the reported perpetrator, the incident is reported to Human Resource Management. - Offer assistance/support in making reports if the victim requests such. - Ask the student if s/he needs medical support/attention - UNO's Student Health Services (UC 238) offers medical support and STD/pregnancy testing. - University Hospital is the only hospital in New Orleans certified to conduct a SANE exam for evidence preservation. - Ask the student if s/he needs counseling support.
+UNO has trained counselors to assist at Counseling Services (UC 226) during normal business hours.

-Inform the survivor of assistance or modifications that can be available through Student Accountability, Advocacy and Disability Services (such as, but not limited to notes regarding absences to faculty, housing or academic modifications, or no contact orders.)
 Assist in making an appointment if requested.

-Provide the survivor with a copy of the Sexual Assault Survivors Resources Guide

-Ask the survivor I they would like to schedule a follow-up time to talk with you.
+- Inform the survivor of assistance or modifications that can be available through Student Accountability, Advocacy and Disability Services (such as, but not limited to notes regarding absences to faculty, housing or academic modifications, or no contact orders.)
+Assist in making an appointment if requested. - Provide the survivor with a copy of the Sexual Assault Survivors Resources Guide. - Ask the survivor if they would like to schedule a follow-up time to talk with you.
 However, remember your role--You are not a counselor, you are not an investigator, and you are not called upon to name, analyze, or define students' experiences.
-You are a bridge to connect the student with the appropriate office that will provide the survivor with options for support, accommodations, and accountability.
+You are a bridge to connect the student with the appropriate office who will provide the survivor with options for support, accommodations and accountability. - File the anonymous report by calling the UNO Police Department at (504) 280-6371. - After speaking with someone about experiencing a sexual assault, you may need support to address your own feelings or concerns as well as to discuss in more detail how to be an effective ally to a survivor of sexual assault.